-The idea is to include a leadership spin to your personal brand.
+The idea is to include a leadership spin on your personal brand.
 How do you want others to perceive you as a leader?
 How do others actually perceive you as a leader?

 This means genuinely caring for others both professionally and personally.
 Examples might include hearing the tiredness in a team member’s voice and knowing they need a break – and creating space for them to actually take a break.
 Or sending a short message to wish a co-worker good luck before a big event.
 Or as simple as checking in when someone is not feeling well.